Welcome to Cambridge Living Streets

 Walk with Us

-Since then we have organised 30 walks in different parts of Cambridge, with a total of 320 people joining the walks.
-Each walk walks last about 1.5 hours and has a distinctive focus, with walk leaders who provide insights into a chosen topic.
-Themes have included architecture, sculpture, history, city growth, nature and religion.
+Since then we have organised over 50 walks in different parts of Cambridge, with hundreds of people joining the walks.
+Each walk lasts about 1.5 hours and has a distinctive focus, with walk leaders who provide insights into a chosen topic.
+Themes have included architecture, sculpture, history, city growth, nature, and religion.

 View Upcoming Walks